-- To provide students with the opportunity to gain deeper understanding of algebraic relationships and processes as well as new and improved algebraic skills. - To develop students basic skills in the mathematics needed for success in Calculus through promoting critical thinking and using of the internet emphasize on MyMathLab as a tool for learning mathematics. - Encourage students to become independent learners and problems solvers.
+1. To provide students with the opportunity to gain deeper understanding of algebraic relationships and processes, as well as new and improved algebraic skills.

+2. To develop students' basic skills in the mathematics needed for success in calculus by promoting critical thinking and using technology, with emphasis on MyLabsPlus as an instructional and learning tool for mathematics.

+3. Encourage students to become independent learners and problems solvers.